kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 transparency log to monitor such signatures.
 The workflow allows to sign artifacts with traditional Public-Private key pairs, or sign in Keyless mode.

-Keyless mode is interesting: signatures are created with short-lived CA certs with an OpenID Connect (OIDC) service as issuer, and with Sigstore's CA ([Fulcio](https://github.com/sigstore/fulcio)) as root CA.
+Keyless mode is interesting: signatures are created with short-lived certs with an OpenID Connect (OIDC) service as issuer, and with Sigstore's CA ([Fulcio](https://github.com/sigstore/fulcio)) as root CA.